richardsheridan/trio-parallel/docs/source/reference.rst

 .. literalinclude:: examples/single_use_workers.py

-A more realistic use-case might examine the worker process's memory usage (e.g. with `psutil <https://psutil.readthedocs.io/en/latest/>`_) and retire if usage is too high.
+A more realistic use-case might examine the worker process's memory usage (e.g. with psutil_) and retire if usage is too high.

-If you are retiring workers frequently, like in the single-use case, a large amount of process startup overhead will be incurred with the default worker type.
+If you are retiring workers frequently, like in the single-use case, a large amount of process startup overhead will be incurred with the default "spawn" worker type.
 If your platform supports it, an alternate `WorkerType` might cut that overhead down.

 .. autoclass:: WorkerType()